adamtow/record-text-to-speech/docs/English.md

 To access Control Center, swipe up from the Home Button if your iOS device has a Home button.
 Otherwise, swipe down from the top-left of the screen, usually where the battery indicator is located.

 The Screen Recording Icon looks like a circle with a solid white filled circle in the middle.
+When recording, the circle will turn red, and a red pill-shaped button will appear in the iOS status bar.

 ![Control Center with Screen Recording](https://adamtow.github.io/record-text-to-speech/images/control-center.png)